 I've got a passion for supply and making sure things are in the right place and everyone’s got what they need.

 Post your initial Logistics Course you will have the opportunity to complete a number of Specialist courses to broaden your knowledge and skills as a Supply Technician.
 This could be from gaining new licenses, to learning how to handle and store ammunition or bulk fuel.
 As a Supply Technician you will have the opportunity to work in a variety of different fields and gain NZQA accredited qualifications while doing so.

-As a Supply Technician you could be posted to one of the main Combat Service Support Battalions, or posted to a units within NZ to provide direct 1st line support to the Combat and Combat Support troops within the NZ Army.
-Supply Technician's may be required to work individually within small teams or as part of a large Company sized groups.
+As a Supply Technician you could be posted to one of the main Combat Service Support Battalions, or posted to a unit within NZ to provide direct 1st line support to the Combat and Combat Support troops within the NZ Army.
+Supply Technicians may be required to work individually within small teams or as part of a large Company sized group.
 Even in the early stages of your career you may be given a lot of responsibility and asked to complete tasks with minimal guidance.
 As a Supply Technician there are a number of paths your career can move toward and you will gain a variety of highly transferable skills to the civilian world.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including:

 - First Aid

 This six-week course at Trentham Camp, Upper Hutt, involves: